apache/doris/docs/en/administrator-guide/running-profile.md

    -VectorPredEvalTime: 0.000ns # Time consuming of vectorized conditional filtering operation.
 ```

-* Some notes on the number of rows in V2 format
+* Some notes on the number of rows in Profile

-    The indicators related to the number of rows in the Profile are:
+    The metrics related to the number of rows in the Profile are:

     * RowsKeyRangeFiltered
     * RowsBitmapIndexFiltered